t0ster/django_zendesk/readme.txt

 SETUP:

-django_zendesk needs to settings.py variables to be implemented:
+django_zendesk needs two settings.py variables to be implemented:

 ZENDESK_URL     = The URL of your support page, will either be on zendesk.com or your own domain (via a CNAME record) ZENDESK_TOKEN   = The authentication token token you receive from Zendesk when setting up remote authentication